Why Experts Advise Against Using Baby Powder or Cornstarch on the Diaper Area

 What should you do instead of using baby powder?

-There should be three steps in your diaper changing routine: cleansing, moisturizing, and treating/preventing diaper rash.
-NOLEO 3-in-1 handles all three of these steps with the power of 5 non toxic ingredients.
-After wiping their diaper area with a pump of NOLEO 3-in-1 on a soft cotton pad, simply apply a fresh diaper — no need to rinse, apply baby powder, or use a combination of several diaper care products.
-NOLEO® is the best way to keep your diaper changing routine simple and healthy for your little one.
+After wiping their diaper area with a pump of cream on a disposable organic cotton pad, simply apply a fresh diaper — no need to rinse, apply baby powder, or juggle creams and lotions.
+Made with just five non-toxic ingredients, It’s the best way to keep your diaper-changing routine simple and healthy.

 Although talc-based baby powder has been used for years to keep the diaper area dry, we’re now aware of several harmful side effects associated with its use.
 While cornstarch is relatively safer than talc-based powders, babies’ lungs can still get irritated if the powder is inhaled.
-Luckily, you don’t need baby powder to change a diaper.
-Just use NOLEO 3-in-1 to clean, moisturize, and treat/prevent diaper rash.
-It’s the safe alternative to products that can irritate your little one’s sensitive skin!

 This has totally SAVED my littlest skin!
 We went from open bleeding sores on her diaper area and had tried EVERY cream and remedy on the market and then some.
 Within less then 2 days of using Noleo it was completely healed.
 I just wish I would have found it sooner!!!